Jbleezy/BO2-Reimagined/README.md

 * Zombies no longer attack (except Zombie Shield)
 * Destroyed by taking 1500 damage
 * No longer destroyed by 2 grenades
+* Can no longer be picked up after being destroyed

 ### Electric Trap
 * No longer needs to be powered by a Turbine